OS2iot/OS2iot-docs/source/installation-guide/installation-guide.rst

 This configuration is not intended for a production setup.
 There is no persistent volumes for the database(s), Redis, Kafka etc. so data will not be persisted when using this configuration.
-There is no log gathering setup.
+There is no log gathering in this setup.
+These should at least be resolved before deploying OS2iot in a production setup.

 Setting up an environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-We used:
+During development the following was used:

    1. Azure AKS to run Kubernetes.